 Always read up on essential oils before use because not all are recommended for use with babies, young children or pregnant women.
 For reference, I use The Fragrant Pharmacy by Valerie Ann Worwood.

 With so many natural remedies for a cold and these here are just a few of my favourites.
 There really is no need to suffer ineffective chemical ‘cures’.
 Taking immune boosting herbal tea and elderberry syrup on your overnight oats regularly will set you up for a healthy and productive winter.
 And if you do succumb to the cold and noses start to drip?
 Remember, nature has your back.
 Homeopathy is gentle enough for babies and elderberry syrup will delight the kids.
 Enjoy the scent of the diffuser while simultaneously cleansing the air.
 Be well this winter.

 What are your ‘go to’ natural remedies for a cold?
 Which remedies are you trying this year?
-Comment on your and favourite winter health tips below.
+Comment your favourite winter health tips below.
 Stay blessed.